-There is a nominated safeguarding Governor, Viv Thompson, who will take leadership responsibility for safeguarding.
+There is a nominated safeguarding committee/trustee member, ADD NAME, who will take leadership responsibility for safeguarding.

-As an employer we follow safer recruitment guidance as set out in KCSIE 2023.
+As an employer we follow safer recruitment guidance as set out in KCSIE 2024.

-The Nursery Manager will ensure arrangements are in place for the supervision of staff who have contact with children and families.
+Managers will ensure arrangements are in place for the supervision of staff who have contact with children and families.
 These are in the form of regular one - to - one meetings.

-Effective supervision meetings provide support, coaching and training for the practitioner and promote the interests of children.
+Effective supervision meetings provide support, coaching and training for the practitioner and promotes the interests of children.
 Supervision should foster a culture of mutual support, teamwork and continuous improvement, which encourages the confidential discussion of sensitive issues.